Skip to main content

 As a final point of interest, we mentioned earlier that the King's Hedges name sometimes appeared as 'King's Hedge' in the local press into the 19th Century and, as we know, the original name was first recorded in writing as 'Kinges Headge'.

-Perhaps the hunting warren back in the days of the Royal Manor of Chesterton was seen as being all one hedge?
+Perhaps the hunting warren back in the days of the Royal Manor of Chesterton was seen by some as being all one hedge?
 Something to ponder...

 Anyway, below are the 1909 sales particulars for King's Hedges, here listed as 'King's Hedges Farm', although it was simply 'King's Hedges' on maps.